anyapriya/ExamplesOfWork/LSE - Artificial Intelligence and Deep Learning/Assignment2/README.md

 # Artificial Intelligence and Deep Learning Assignment 2 - Reinforcement Learning

 This assignment focuses primarily on reinforcement learning.
-The assignment itself can be found [here](https://github.com/anyapriya/ExamplesOfWork/blob/master/LSE%20-%20Artificial%20Intelligence%20and%20Deep%20Learning/Assignment2/Assignment2.md).
+The assignment itself can be found in [Assignment2.md](https://github.com/anyapriya/ExamplesOfWork/blob/master/LSE%20-%20Artificial%20Intelligence%20and%20Deep%20Learning/Assignment2/Assignment2.md).

-My work for the assignment can be found [here](https://github.com/anyapriya/ExamplesOfWork/blob/master/LSE%20-%20Artificial%20Intelligence%20and%20Deep%20Learning/Assignment2/AIHW2.ipynb).
+My work for the assignment can be found in [AIHW2.ipynb](https://github.com/anyapriya/ExamplesOfWork/blob/master/LSE%20-%20Artificial%20Intelligence%20and%20Deep%20Learning/Assignment2/AIHW2.ipynb).